Bezos’ Day One Fund awards $10M to three D.C.-area nonprofits | WTOP

-Amazon.com Inc. (NASDAQ: AMZN) CEO Jeff Bezos and his wife, MacKenzie, have donated $10 million to three D.C.-area nonprofits to support their fights against homelessness.
-The Bezos’ Day One Fund announced Tuesday the 24 recipients…
+Amazon.com Inc. CEO Jeff Bezos and his wife, MacKenzie, have donated $10 million to three D.C.-area nonprofits to support their fights against homelessness.

 Amazon.com Inc. (NASDAQ: AMZN) CEO Jeff Bezos and his wife, MacKenzie, have donated $10 million to three D.C.-area nonprofits to support their fights against homelessness.